Changeling’s Guide to Discord for Screen Readers: Navigating the User Interface and User Settings

 - Once you’ve finished, find and click the “Save” button.

 You can have it so that incoming messages are automatically spoken.
-At this time, it is not possible to adjust speech parameters, and announcements may interfere with other tasks you are performing.
+At this time, it is only possible to adjust the rate of speech, and announcements may interfere with other tasks you are performing.
 For this reason, I suggest you be picky about what you want announced.
 To set up text to speech announcements:

 - Select the notifications category of options.